 - LinkedIn Login: Users identify themselves connecting via their LinkedIn account.
 Upon identification, the user will be required to authorise a LinkedIn application and accept its permissions.
 If you enable Login with LinkedIn and expect more than 10,000 users from this social network, please contact us.

 - Email: Users simply identify themselves with their email address.
 We strongly recommend you to enable the "Validate email" option: In this case, after identifying themselves, users will receive an email with their own direct access link to participation.
 In this way, you are guaranteed that the email entered is valid, and that the participating user is its owner.

 - Twitch: Users identify with their Twitch account.

-- Code: It allows the user to identify himself with a personalized code.
+- Customer number: It allows the user to identify himself with a personalized code.
 The validation of the code entered by the user can be done with three different methods:

 - By a regular expression.